Adeeel98/AdvancedLaneDetection/README.md

 2. * Set the suitable thresholds in 2-Color_Transform_and_Gradients_Threshold.py
    * Set offsets of prespective transformation in 3-Apply_Perspective_transformation.py
 3. run laneDetection.py on you test images

-Note : To run any file just wirte python3 <nameOfTheFile>
+ Note : To run any file just wirte python3 file.py